-This is partially due to the fact that a Japanese man is credited for bringing the modern version of sushi to the masses, but it is also because Japan has integrated the food so firmly into its culture.
+This is partially due to the fact that a Japanese man is credited for bringing the modern version of sushi to the masses.
+But it’s also because Japan has integrated the food so firmly into its culture.

-If you visit one of these restaurants, you will find modest nigirizushi and sushi rolls that differ greatly from the Westernized sushi we are used to seeing.
+If you visit one of these restaurants, you’ll find modest nigirizushi and sushi rolls that differ greatly from the Westernized sushi we’re used to seeing.

 Is sushi Korean or Japanese?

-The Korean sushi you see now it an evolution from the sushi that Japan brought and they call it “gimbap”, which are more like sushi bowls (Japan also has sushi bowls but they are quite different, read all about these types of sushi here).
+The Korean sushi you see now is an evolution from the sushi that Japan brought and they call it “gimbap”, which are more like sushi bowls (Japan also has sushi bowls but they are quite different.
+Read all about these types of sushi here).

 Sushi in America

-And while California loved sushi, it spread in other states of the U.S. as well as becoming a hit in New York and Chicago.
+And while California loved sushi, it spread to other states of the US.
+Particularly, it became a hit in New York and Chicago.